Saint Sebastian: Art

-Print of Saint Sebastian.
-Made in the sixteenth century.
+Print of Saint Sebastian, 16th century.

 Saint Sebastian by Guido Reni, oil on canvas, circa 1615.

 The earliest known representation of Sebastian is a mosaic in the Basilica of Sant'Apollinare Nuovo (Ravenna, Italy) dated between 527 and 565.
 The right lateral wall of the basilica contains large mosaics representing a procession of 26 martyrs, led by Saint Martin and including Sebastian.
 The martyrs are represented in Byzantine style, lacking any individuality, and all have identical expressions.

 Another early representation is in a mosaic in the Church of San Pietro in Vincoli in Rome, probably made in the year 682.
 It shows a grown, bearded man in court dress but contains no trace of an arrow.
 The archers and arrows begin to appear by 1000, and ever since have been far more commonly shown than the actual moment of his death by clubbing, so that there is a popular misperception that this is how he died.

 As protector of potential plague victims (a connection popularized by the Golden Legend) and soldiers, Sebastian occupied an important place in the popular medieval mind.
 He was among the most frequently depicted of all saints by Late Gothic and Renaissance artists, in the period after the Black Death.
 The opportunity to show a semi-nude young male, often in a contorted pose, also made Sebastian a favorite subject.
 His shooting with arrows was the subject of the largest engraving by the Master of the Playing Cards in the 1430s, when there were few other current subjects with male nudes other than Christ.
 Sebastian appears in many other prints and paintings, although this was due to his popularity with the faithful.
 Among many others, Botticelli, Perugino, Titian, Pollaiuolo, Giovanni Bellini, Guido Reni (who painted the subject seven times), Mantegna (three times), Hans Memling, Gerrit van Honthorst, Luca Signorelli, El Greco, Honoré Daumier, John Singer Sargent and Louise Bourgeois all painted Saint Sebastians.
 An early work by the sculptor Gianlorenzo Bernini is of Saint Sebastian.

 The saint is ordinarily depicted as a handsome youth pierced by arrows.
 Predella scenes when required often depicted his arrest, confrontation with the Emperor, and final beheading.